Chapter 2:

 Tick.
 Tick.
 Tick.

 Walter closed the pocket-watch and stashed it away.
-It persisted in his leather coat.
-He stood at the tallest peak where he'd commanded Kimberlain to go, past an ocean of mucky cotton suspended in the heavens.
+Its ticking persisted in his leather coat.
+He stood at the tallest peak where he'd commanded Kimberlain to go, past an ocean of dark, flashing clouds.
 The point wasn't to reach it but to see how close she could.
 A gator-wolf should be her limit.

 Her progress was astonishing for a child he took on a whim—an infant in a wrecked carriage, at the height of The Fourth Great War.
 From the start, she was a phenomenal talent, a sponge of Atr.
 No older than ten now, yet already keeping up with him.
 Strength, speed, tenacity—her physical capabilities were exceptional.
 Stamina could be honed further, but she’s still growing—